How to Grow Cauliflower: Timing, Soil, and Harvest

 Harvesting

-Harvest the head when it reaches the desired size, usually after 50-60 days and most likely longer during the winter months as the growing time is slowed by shorter days (less light) and cooler temperatures.
+Harvest the head when it reaches the desired size, usually after 50 to 60 days, and most likely longer during the winter months since the growing time is slowed by shorter days, meaning less light, and cooler temperatures.
 (See additional notes below.)
 Be sure to harvest before flower formation occurs.
-When the curds start to separate and loosen it is a sign that flower formation is about to begin.
+When the curds start to separate and loosen, it is a sign that flower formation is about to begin.
+Cut the head with a sharp knife in the cool of the morning, and leave a few wrapper leaves on to protect it on the way to the kitchen.

 Additional Notes

-Blanching is a method to protect the growing cauliflower head from sunshine to maintain its white color and its flavor, which can be altered with too much sun.
+Blanching is a method to protect the growing cauliflower head from sunshine, keeping its white color and its flavor, which can be altered with too much sun.
 Once the head has reached about baseball size, gather the outer leaves and tie them loosely over the head so it can grow unhindered.

 Self-blanching varieties do not need to have their leaves tied, although tying will not harm them.
-Colored varieties of cauliflower, such as orange and purple but also Romanesco types, require direct sun to develop their colors and should not be tied for blanching.
+Colored varieties of cauliflower, such as orange and purple, along with Romanesco types, require direct sun to develop their colors and should not be tied for blanching.
 Cauliflower should be ready to harvest about two weeks after blanching.

 Community Is Important!

-You can always “wing it” and learn from your mistakes, but when we share and lear from each other may get better results faster!
+You can always “wing it” and learn from your mistakes, but when we share and learn from each other we may get better results faster.

 Join The Discussion